top of page

 How can we work together?

-There are so many ways a social worker and counsellor can support you
+There are so many ways a social worker and counsellor can support you or your family

 NDIS Social Workers are highly trained professionals who specialise in social work and counselling, in providing social and emotional assistance to individuals and their families and caregivers in a holistic way for quality of life and capacity building.
 NDIS Social Workers bring in depth knowledge of the NDIS and navigating the NDIS.
 They can help participants to make informed choices, specialist support and supporting participants with addressing barriers.
 NDIS Social Workers contribute to reducing complexity.